 apiVersion: core.gardener.cloud/v1beta1 kind: Shoot spec: controlPlane: highAvailability: failureTolerance: type: zone # valid values are `node` and `zone` (only available if your control plane resides in a region with 3+ zones)

-Now that you configured your Kubernetes cluster control plane in HA, i.e. spread it across multiple zones, you need to do the same for your own workload, but in order to do so, you need to spread your nodes across multiple zones first.
+Now that you have configured your Kubernetes cluster control plane in HA, i.e. spread it across multiple zones, you need to do the same for your own workload, but in order to do so, you need to spread your nodes across multiple zones first.

 apiVersion: core.gardener.cloud/v1beta1 kind: Shoot spec: provider: workers: - name: ... minimum: 6 maximum: 60 zones: - ...